-2.8.2 Mac OS X
+2.8.2 macOS

-On Mac OS X the server can be started and stopped from the command line.
+On macOS the server can be started and stopped from the command line.

 Open a terminal and navigate to the CLC Bioinformatics Database installation directory.
 Once there, the server can be controlled with the following commands.